Chip Roy: Political positions

 During the 117th Congress, Roy voted with President Joe Biden's stated position 1.8% of the time according to a FiveThirtyEight analysis.

 Voting rights

-In January 2025, Rep. Chip Roy (TX-21) reintroduced the Safeguard American Voter Eligibility (SAVE) Act to safeguard against non-citizens from voting in U.S. elections.
+In January 2025, Rep. Chip Roy (TX-21) reintroduced the Safeguard American Voter Eligibility (SAVE) Act to prevent non-citizens from voting in U.S. elections.
 This bill was passed in the House of Representatives in 2024, but not in the Senate.
-Critics point out that provisions in the bill will prevent many married women from registering to vote, as one's name must match one's birth certificate to register.
-If a discrepancy exists, proof of name change or marriage license will not meet the identification requirements of the bill.
+Critics point out that provisions in the bill would prevent many married women from registering to vote, as one's name must match one's birth certificate to register.
+If a discrepancy exists, proof of name change or marriage license would not meet the identification requirements of the bill.
 Instead, other acceptable documentation, such as a U S. passport, may require a lengthy and/or expensive process to obtain.
-The net effect of this bill will likely not prevent non-U.S. citizens from voting, which is already illegal, but rather may prevent many U.S. female citizens from voting.
+The net effect of this bill would likely not prevent non-U.S. citizens from voting, which is already illegal, but rather may prevent many women who are U.S. citizens from voting.